 NURCHA provides bridging finance to contractors building low to moderate income housing, infrastructure and community facilities, and provides account administration and support services.

-NURCHA works in partnership with all role players in these markets to maximise the development of sustainable human settlements provides bridging finance to contractors.
+The corporation works in partnership with all role-players in these markets to maximise the development of sustainable human settlements.